-NOTE: The following work is provided as an additional resource for Essay Preparation:
+NOTE: The following works are provided as an additional resource for Essay Preparation:

 1. Handel, Michael I. Masters of War: Classical Strategic Thought.
 London: Cass, 2001.
 Pages 91-117.
+(Physical or E-Reserve)

 [Handel provides a framework for discussing the most perplexing aspect of the Vietnam War, the nature of the conflict as defined by the various theorists.]